alphagov/govuk-developer-docs/source/manual/alerts/check-process-running.html.md

 review_in: 6 months
 ---

 This alert means that a process which should be running is not.

-It's likely that this process corresponds to a service, which you can check by looking in `/etc/init` or try running:
+It's highly likely that this process corresponds to a service.

+If the process doesn't correspond to a service then it will be necessary to find out more about how the process runs.
+Read [troubleshooting the process](#troubleshooting-the-process) at the end of this page.

+## Check the status of the service

 ```bash
 $ sudo service <process> status
 ```

-This will also tell you the status of the service.

-You can list all available services with `sudo service --status-all`.

-If you cannot immediately find which service the process is corresponding to, it may be helpful to look through any similar looking files in `/etc/init`, for example, the `postgresql` service runs the `postgres` process.
+If this doesn't work, you may need to do some digging to find out the name of the service.
+For example, the `postgresql` service runs the `postgres` process.

+### Determining the name of the service

+Look in `/etc/init` for services that may be in charge of the process.

+You can also list services with `sudo service --status-all`, though this doesn't show processes started with [upstart](http://upstart.ubuntu.com/).

+## Fixing the issue

-Often, it can be enough to just restart the service by using:
+If the service isn't running, it can be enough to just restart the service by using:

 ```bash
 sudo service <service> start